jcass77/django-apscheduler/docs/releasing.md

 ## Creating releases

-1. Update changelog and bump the version number in `setup.py`.
-Commit changes.
+1. Update changelog and commit it.

+2. Bump the version number in `setup.py` and commit changes.
-2. Merge the release branch (``develop`` in the example) into master:

-        git checkout master
-        git merge --no-ff -m "Release v0.3.0" develop

-3. Tag the release:

-        git tag -a -m "Release v0.3.0" v0.3.0
+3. Push to GitHub.

-4. Push to GitHub:
+4. Create a new release on GitHub: https://github.com/jarekwg/django-apscheduler/releases/new

-        git push --follow-tags

-5. Merge ``master`` back into ``develop`` and push the branch to GitHub.

-6. Document the release on GitHub by clicking on the 'Releases' link on the landing page, and editing the tag that was just created.
-Set both the tag version and release title to "v0.3.0".
+    - Set both tag version and release title to the semantic version number (e.g. "0.4.1")
+    - Clicking "Publish" will automatically trigger a new release to get pushed to PyPi.